kabirt7/employee-creator/README.md

 - Not going to lie this has been an uphill battle but one with lots of new concepts learned
 - I struggled with containerising the SB (Maven) back-end and the mySQL Database together
 - The key was to get the correct build logic in the docker-compose and Dockerfile
-- Another important concept was that off the local and hosted ports
+- Another important concept was that of the local and hosted ports
 - The server needed to be set to 3000:8080 and the database was set to 3007:3006
 - Currently, the Docker container has been made - I just need to connect it to an EC2 instance

 ## Future Changes
 - Currently, the Home Page does not have any function
-- It will be updated soon to allow for log-in
+- It will be updated soon to allow for authentication
 - Depending on the account, the user will/wont be able to access the Employee Info Modal

 ## Features